susanaviruglio/queens-coffee/README.md

 ### Click event issues

-As I used bootstrap to create the grid system with all the images I could not find a way to link an specific card to turn and show the card behind.
+As I used bootstrap to create the grid system with all the images I could not find a way to link a specific card to turn and show the card behind.

-**Solution**: With the support of my teacher we added a _setAttribute_ to the main array with the value of id and for it we used the index from the for loop _i_.
-We added an _onclick_ attribute with the value of the function + _i_.
-Then we created a new function with the value _n_ which _n_ is the number of the index.
+**Solution**:  With the support of my teacher we added a *setAttribute* to the main array with the value of id and for it we used the index from the for loop *i*.
+We added an *onclick* attribute with the value of the function *+ i*.
+Then we created a new function with the value *n* which *n* is the number of the index.
 So I was able to click them and compare them.

 ## DEPLOYMENT